Gathering for Pachamanca in Peru

 courses+at+astrid+y+gaston.jpg

-After 3 unforgettable meals in Lima I can assure you that if you're lucky enough to get reservations (or come on our Taste of Peru group tour), it is a city where your taste buds will be delighted.
+After four unforgettable meals at some of the best restaurants in Peru, we can assure you that if you're lucky enough to get reservations (or come on our Taste of Peru group tour), it is a country where your taste buds will be delighted.

 Authentic?
 Definitely.

-Some folks have responded by saying they don't like the idea of dining in "fancy, famous" restaurants while they're traveling because it doesn't feel like an authentic, local experience.
-And I would beg to differ.
+Some folks have told us they don't like the idea of dining in "fancy, famous" restaurants while they're traveling because it doesn't feel like an authentic, local experience.
+We would beg to differ.
+At least in Peru, we would.

 Ready to visit Peru?
 Join us on our Taste of Peru and Machu Picchu Tour and experience the vibrant culture, incredible history, and delicious flavors this beautiful country has to offer.
 Groups are limited to 12 travelers for intimate experiences.
 Contact us here if you have any questions or concerns and we’d be happy to set up a time to talk.